bakerv/python-challenge/README.md

 ### *Data Format*
 Data should be in two columns (Months),(Profit).
 With months as the first column, and the profit/loss for that month as the second column

-## **PyPoll**
+## **PyPoll()**
 PyPoll is a vote counting function.
-PyBoll uses the dictionary function to sort through and tally a data column of names, determine the frequecny each occurs, and declare a winner for the election.
+PyPoll uses the python dictionary function to sort through and tally a data column of names, determine the frequecny each occurs, and declare a winner for the election.

 ![PyPoll](https://github.com/bakerv/python-challenge/blob/main/PyPoll/Images/Sample.PNG)
 ### *Data Format*